UWMSN-CDN-Lab/questionnaire-package/README.md

 # TODO:

+Making a CSV to toggle to ask the user if we want to create a new csv or not Should make one csv instead of multiple ones
 FILE PATHING
 RESEARCH LAB WORKAROUND
-setup,py
+setup.py
 check for each questionnaire compatibility init file for questionnaires and export for public api main functionality check (Test)  (April 4th) try for each questionnaire analysis functionality
 PIP install package
+.gitignore for whatever we need to hide
+ReNaming Function
+JSON for stem names convention - Give a warning t say this is being relabeled from this to this DRY RUN
+ADD IN EDGE CASES
+if its less, put out a waring and compute wiht assiming its 0 To make sure the item numners are correct
+Dont worry about care now.
+# PMERQ,SU,DOSPERT,UPPS,EERQ work rn, need to make sure other scripts work or not.
+EDGE CASES: